As a Network Engineer, I have done the legwork and research to give you the information you need about Wi-Fi 6E.

 Finally, Wi-Fi 6E would be a huge help to remote workers.
 Teleconferencing and streaming content for work would have its own dedicated network.

-That means mom and dad don’t have to worry about their meeting buffering when their kid is streaming a movie.
+That means you won’ts have to worry about your meeting buffering while someone else streams a movie.

 Wi-Fi 6E handles all these situations and more.
 Healthcare, remote work, and education are just a few examples of use cases for Wi-Fi 6E.